CTV’s under-tapped opportunities for marketers

 From audience size to time spent to advertising spend, connected television (CTV) currently tops nearly every industry list of advertising growth trends for 2022.
 And no doubt, from an advertiser’s perspective, CTV is an opportunity that brands large and small can no longer ignore if they want to stay relevant in today’s evolving media landscape.
 However, as with all marketing channels, not every CTV advertising opportunity is created equal.

 By all measures, CTV usage has increased considerably over the past year.
-As noted in Verve Group’s 2022 media strategy guide, which details the audience and media buying trends seen over the past year, our own CTV exchange saw a tremendous surge in average impressions by device, indicating that CTV usership has increased significantly throughout the year.
+As noted in Verve’s 2022 media strategy guide, which details the audience and media buying trends seen over the past year, our own CTV exchange saw a tremendous surge in average impressions by device, indicating that CTV usership has increased significantly throughout the year.
 In fact, as of November 2021, average CTV impressions were up 440 percent year over year on our exchange, even though device counts remained stable.

 For advertisers these days, the question is no longer whether to advertise on CTV.
 It’s how to advertise on CTV.
 While CTV is no longer considered to be an emerging channel, specific content categories are still under-leveraged.
 For the right brands with the right approach, the ROI opportunity is tremendous.
 Let’s take a look at some of the category insights that advertisers can put to work in their CTV media plans immediately.

-Understanding CTV Advertising Dynamics by Category
+Understanding CTV advertising dynamics by category

 When it comes to assessing CTV advertising opportunities, the dynamics vary greatly depending on the category.
 In this regard, there are two core factors to consider for a given category: the average CPM on inventory in a category and the aggregate amount of ad spend going into that category.
 Where a given category sits on those two axes says a lot about the corresponding opportunity for advertisers.